Six Great Reasons to Study in the Case/Cleveland Play House MFA Acting Program:

 Throughout the three years of training, the acting, voice, speech, and movement teachers work in concert to assess the individual student’s progress, and integrate the various disciplines in ways that will create maximum flexibility, freedom of expression, and dynamic range, all geared toward instilling the skills, discipline and an aesthetic of craft which will produce a distinctive and effective actor able to encompass the full range of professional demands.

-These objectives are pursued in an environment that integrates the educational, artistic and professional resources of one of the oldest academic theater programs in the United States (Case Western Reserve University) and the nation's first regional theater (the Cleveland Play House).
+These objectives are pursued in an environment that integrates the educational, artistic and professional resources of one of the oldest academic theater programs in the United States (Case Western Reserve University) and the nation’s first regional theater (Cleveland Play House).

-For each two-year cycle, the program accepts a class of eight actors.
+The program accepts a class of eight actors every other year.
 These students will spend each year of their study in classes at the Cleveland Play House.
-The three-year program instills the physical, mental and practical techniques needed by today's successful theater artist.
 The small class size, and the fact that students are accepted only every two years, allows the program the flexibility to tailor curriculum and performance experiences to suit the specific training needs of each class and individual student.

-In the first year of study, students are immersed in intense and rigorous classes in Acting (Contemporary), Movement, Voice, Speech (Skinner), and Text Analysis culminating in an end of year performance in the Brooks or Studio Theatres at The CPH.
-The apprenticeship with the Play House begins this year with classes/workshops with resident and visiting Play House artists, introductions to all incoming casts, directors and designers, and Company status at all Play House functions.
+In the first year of study, students are immersed in intense and rigorous classes in Acting (Contemporary Techniques), Movement, Voice, Speech (Skinner/IPA), and Text Analysis culminating in an end of year performance in the Helen Theatre at CPH.
+The apprenticeship with CPH begins this year with classes/workshops with resident and visiting artists, introductions to all incoming casts, directors and designers, and Company status at all CPH functions.

-The second year students continue their intensive training and performing the Graduate Performance Studio.
-Coursework continues in Acting (Chekhov & Ibsen - The Modernists, and Shakespeare), Voice, Speech (Dialects & Classical Text), and Movement (Period Styles & Commedia).
-At this time their involvement with the Play House and Actors' Equity Association expands by assignments to mainstage understudy work and performing as cast in the Next Stage Series of staged readings of new plays.
+The second year students continue their intensive training and perform in two fully mounted productions in the Helen Theatre.
+Coursework continues in Acting (Chekhov & Ibsen – The Modernists, and Shakespeare/Heightened Language Texts), Voice, Speech (Dialects & Classical Text), and Movement (Period Styles & Commedia).
+At this time their involvement with CPH expands with possible performance or understudy assignments on the mainstage to participation in CPH’s New Ground Theatre Festival.